rmarting/ocp-pipelines-demo/README.md

 This is a mechanism to define the pipeline as generic as we can.
 Using resources the pipeline can be reused across different projects.

+**NOTE**: This resource is is defined as `alpha`, so it could change in the future.
+It is not recommended to used, as there are other resources available to cover this feature (such as `Workspaces`)

 This is a sample task using an input resource to count files: